Skip to content

 • Central (aiohomematic/central): Orchestrates the whole system.
 Manages client lifecycles, creates devices and data points, runs a lightweight scheduler, exposes the local XML-RPC callback server for events, and provides a query facade over the runtime model and caches.
 The central is created via CentralConfig and realized by CentralUnit.

 • Model (aiohomematic/model): Turns device and channel descriptions into runtime objects: Device, Channel, DataPoints and Events.
-The model layer defines generic data point types (switch, number, sensor, select, …), hub objects for programs and system variables, custom composites for device‑specific behavior, and calculated data points for derived metrics.
+The model layer defines generic data point types (switch, number, sensor, select, …), hub objects for programs and system variables, custom composites for device-specific behavior, calculated data points for derived metrics, and combined data points for multi-parameter writable entities (e.g., timer value+unit pairs).
 The entry point create_data_points_and_events wires everything based on paramset descriptions and visibility rules.

 • Store (aiohomematic/store): Provide persistence and fast lookup for device metadata and runtime values.
 Organized into subpackages: